Characters: Yu-Gi-Oh! Main Characters

 - Gentle Giant: Noticeably the tallest of the main cast (except maybe Kaiba) and is somewhat broad in appearance, but is one of the most loyal and friendly characters in the series (though he's not above berating others).

-- Hyper Competent Sidekick: Any times things get physical, Honda is the one who suddenly has to deal with it.
+- Hyper Competent Sidekick: Any time things get physical, Honda is the one who suddenly has to deal with it.

 - Noble Male, Roguish Male: The noble to Jounouchi's roguish.

-- Ship Tease: With Shizuka, Jonouchi, and Otogi (especially in the Abridged series and in the anime).
+- Ship Tease: With Shizuka, Jonouchi, and Otogi (especially in the Abridged series and in the anime, where this is actually an outright thing).

 - Red Oni, Blue Oni: Blue to Jonouchi's Red, a bit moreso in the manga then in the anime.

-- Thanks for the Mammary/Funbag Airbag: Robo-Monkey!Honda does this to Shizuka in the Virtual World when he reunites after getting separated from the group.
+- Thanks for the Mammary/Funbag Airbag: In anime filler, Robo-Monkey!Honda does this to Shizuka in the Virtual World when he reunites after getting separated from the group.

 - Those Two Guys: With Otogi/Duke Devlin, in the anime only.